-If an answer for example seems confusing, misleading, or incorrect, you should consult the applicable insurance statute or rule.
+If an answer seems confusing, misleading, or incorrect, you should consult the applicable insurance statute or rule.
 Most answers include numbers in brackets "[]" that cite to a specific state statute and/or administrative rule.

 A statute is a state law passed by the Wisconsin Legislature.
 In this guide, statutory references have an "s." or a "ch." before them, as in "s.
 628.34" or "ch.
 628."
 This refers the reader to a section or chapter of the Wisconsin Statutes (Wis.
 Stat.).
 An insurance rule implements the general requirements of the law.
-In this guide, an insurance rule has an "s.
-Ins" before it, as in "s.
+In this guide, insurance rule references have an "s.
+Ins" before them, as in "s.
 Ins 3.27," which refers the reader to s.
 Ins 3.27 of the Wisconsin Administrative Code (Wis.
 Adm.
 Code).
-The Commissioner promulgates insurance rules under authority delegated to the commissioner by the Wisconsin Legislature.
-Some of the examples in the general material of Chapters I, II, and III use fact situations that pertain to a particular line of insurance.
-These examples illustrate certain points only and do not mean that a person applying for one type of insurance license is expected to be knowledgeable in other insurance lines.
+The commissioner promulgates insurance rules under authority delegated to the commissioner by the Wisconsin Legislature.